 REPUDIATION: Having disproven the validity of the TFSA, we should all be very grateful for the lobbying efforts of The Free File Alliance.
 Of course, lobbyists for Planned Parenthood, SEIU, AFL-CIO, AFT, and the NEA are always welcomed by Elizabeth Warren and her friends.
 Lobbyists are only dirty business when they oppose the activists complaining about them.

 The TFSA will threaten welfare qualification for vulnerable Americans, increase taxes, intimidate people, reduce liberty, enlarge bureaucracy, duplicate private sector business, and create new cybersecurity risks.
 Those who support such an awful bill should not be elected to office.

 And how did such a credentialed author for the Washington Post get the story so wrong?
 Her assessment is an example of the extreme danger that follows irrational visions of xenophilia, racial paranoia, and hatred of the wealthy.

 The Democrats who support this policy have elite educations from Ivy League schools like Princeton.
 Yet they are not intelligent and knowledgeable enough to analyze very basic evidence.
 It tells us something about the legitimacy of “elite” college degrees in the modern day.

-Contrasting Alvarism articles to the Washington Post, people learn much from our articles, and think critically.
+Contrasting Alvarism articles to the Washington Post, people learn much from our articles, as they think critically.
 The effects of the Washington Post article are false perceptions about taxation, racial animus, wealth shaming, and xenophilia.
 It is a wonder that people continue to read such publications.
-We do hope that the lessons learned from this analysis assist our readers in their future civic participation.
+We do hope that the lessons learned from this analysis will assist our readers in their future civic participation.